North Brabant: De Biesbosch

-The Biesbosch (from bies, "rushes", and bosch, "woodland") is an area southwest of Dordrecht formed when the dike on the Meuse burst and the St. Elizabeth's floods on 19 November 1421 engulfed great tracts of land in the southwestern Netherlands and altered the geography of the whole area, inundating over 40,000 hectares/100,000 acres of land.
+The Biesbosch (from bies, "rushes", and bosch, "woodland") is an area southeast of Dordrecht formed when the dike on the Meuse burst and the St. Elizabeth's floods on 19 November 1421 engulfed great tracts of land in the southwestern Netherlands and altered the geography of the whole area, inundating over 40,000 hectares (100,000 acres) of land.
 More than four-fifths of the flooded land has been reclaimed since the 18th century.
-An area of 6,000 hectares/15,000 acres was left as it was, and now forms the Biesbosch nature reserve and bird sanctuary.
+An area of 6,000 hectares (15,000 acres) was left as it was, and now forms the Biesbosch nature reserve and bird sanctuary.

 Until the end of the 1960s the Biesbosch was directly connected with the sea and subject to changing tide levels.
 As a result, it developed a flora which tolerated brackish water and was the home of numerous waterfowl.
 Since the damming of the Haringvliet there is no variation in water level, and both flora and fauna have adapted to the new environment.

-The Biesbosch is crisscrossed by a network of footpaths and bikepaths and by countless rivers and streams which offer excellent facilities for water sports (sailing, surfing).
+The Biesbosch is crisscrossed by a network of footpaths and bike paths and by rivers and streams which offer facilities for water sports (sailing, surfing).
 In spite of the large numbers of visitors the natural environment has remained largely unspoiled.

 The Biesbosch nature reserve can be reached by car only from the east (preferably via Werkendam).
 The southwest part of the area, with its three large reservoirs of drinking water, is closed to road traffic.
 The Biesbosch can also be reached by boat from Drimmelen, Geertruidenberg or Lage Zwaluwe.

 De Kempen

 The historical region of Kempen occupies the southern part of the province of Noord-Brabant and extends south of Eindhoven far into northern Belgium.
 To the east it reaches as far as the Meuse valley.
 The surface topography of De Kempen is very uniform.
-Most of it lies between 5m/15 ft and 35m/115 ft above sea level.
+Most of it lies between 5 m (15 ft) and 35 m (115 ft) above sea level.
 The basement rocks are Cretaceous and Tertiary sediments, which are overlaid by Ice Age gravels and sands carried here by rivers of melt-water from the retreating glaciers.
 It is a typical area of sandy heathland.

 The infertile soil is suitable only for undemanding crops such as rye, oats, potatoes and fodder plants; this limits the profitability of agriculture.
 Until a few decades ago Kempen was a region of heathland and sand drifts with a sparse growth of pines, a few scattered villages subsisting on the poor soil and some small towns; and this is still the pattern in much of the region.

 In recent years, however, the rapid advance of industry has brought about profound changes in this agricultural region.
 The origins of this industrial development go back 70–100 years.
 The main concentrations of industry are along the southern frontier of the Netherlands, e.g., at Eindhoven, Helmond, Tilburg, Breda, 's-Hertogenbosch.